The AI Bill of Materials Becomes the Supply Chain Map

 Fourth, include gaps as first-class fields.
 Unknown model details, undisclosed training data, proprietary dependencies, unverifiable vendor claims, and unresolved license questions should be visible.
 Risk management begins where certainty ends.

 Fifth, separate public, buyer, auditor, and regulator views.
 Not every detail can be published to the world.
 But secrecy should be structured, not absolute.
-Different actors need different access rights to the same underlying component memory.
+Different actors need different access rights to the same underlying component memory, and each redaction should have a reason and an accountable reviewer.

 Sixth, bind the AIBOM to contracts.
 Procurement should require delivery, update cadence, audit rights, vulnerability notice, incident support, exportability, subprocessor disclosure, and consequences for misleading or stale component claims.